ArchipelagoMW/Archipelago/docs/world api.md

     return change
 ```

 Using LogicMixin can slow down your code by a lot if you don't use it intelligently.
+This is because `collect`
+and `remove` are called very frequently during fill.
+If your `collect` & `remove` cause a heavy calculation
+every time, your code might end up being *slower* than just doing calculations in your access rules.

-For example, you can make use of the fact that `collect` should only unlock things, and `remove` should only
+One way to optimise recalculations is to make use of the fact that `collect` should only unlock things,
-lock things.
+and `remove` should only lock things.
 In our example, we have two different functions: `get_newly_unlocked_enemies` and `get_newly_locked_enemies`.
 `get_newly_unlocked_enemies` should only consider enemies that are *not already in the set*
 and check whether they were **unlocked**.
 `get_newly_locked_enemies` should only consider enemies that are *already in the set*
 and check whether they **became locked**.

-There are a multitude of other ways you can optimise LogicMixin.
-Some games use a `mygame_state_is_stale`
+Another impactful way to optimise LogicMixin is to use caching.
+Your custom state variables don't actually need to be recalculated on every collect / remove, because there are often
+multiple calls to `collect` / `remove` between access rule calls.
+Thus, it would be much more efficient to hold off
+on recaculating until the an actual access rule call happens.
-variable that they simply set to True in `collect`, `remove`, and `init_mixin`.
+A common way to realize this is to define a `mygame_state_is_stale` variable that is set to True in `collect`, `remove`,
-The calls to the actual recalculating functions are then moved to the start of the relevant access rules like this:
+and `init_mixin`.
+The calls to the actual recalculating functions are then moved to the start of the relevant
+access rules like this:

 ```python
 def can_defeat_enemy(state: CollectionState, player: int, enemy: str) -> bool: